 Tired of searching for the best Rufus alternatives?
-Well, here are some of the best working alternatives to Rufus, which works just as well.
-These alternatives are more capable and robust than the original Rufus application.
+Here are some of the best working alternatives to Rufus, which work just as well.
+These are more capable and robust than the original Rufus application.

-Rufus is a very popular tool for creating live bootable USB containing windows IOS files and Linux Distros.
+Rufus is a popular tool for creating live bootable USBs containing windows IOS files and Linux Distros.
 Because of its lightweight software package and ease of usability, many computer engineers prefer Rufus over any other software.
-However, there are other great Rufus Alternatives available in the market which have similar features.
+However, other great Rufus Alternatives available in the market have similar features.

 Because Rufus is only available for Windows machines, many Mac and Linux users still search for a better alternative to Rufus to satisfy their needs.
 Today in this post, we will discuss some of the best Rufus alternatives.
 So without further discussion, let’s start.

-Yet, there are many Rufus alternatives available in the market which works great.
-However, because of software availability and stability, some of them don’t work as great.
+Yet, many Rufus alternatives are available in the market, which works great.
+However, because of software availability and stability, some don’t work as well.
 Today we have handpicked some of the best Rufus alternatives for Windows, Linux, and Mac users.
 So lean back and check them all out!

 Power ISO is a great tool for making live bootable media.
 Not only that, but it is also capable of converting various image formats to ISO.
 It is a great function as most image files are easy to access via ISO format.